stubma/cocos2dx-classical/README.md

 * Support setting priority for keypad event
 * Fix ETC1 texture support, HelloLua demos the usage of ETC1 texture
 * Lua related
-	* quick 3.x binding generator is migrated, renamed as autolua
+	* quick 3.x binding generator is migrated and renamed to autolua.
+Engine lua binding is completely generated.
+If you want to re-generate it, you can execute ```./autolua.py cocos2dx.conf``` in autolua folder
-	* engine lua binding is generated
 	* lua and luajit are both precompiled, by default we use luajit. if you want to use lua, you can modify scripting/lua/Android.mk(for android) or cocos2dx/proj.ios/cocos2dx.xcodeproj(for ios)
 	* HelloLua project is debugged and fine.
 In Android, I use gradle to package HelloLua, so you may need change sdk.dir/ndk.dir in local.properties
 	* Cocos2dxLuaLoader is modified so that it will try to load lua script from ~/Library first.
 If not found, load from app bundle.